Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 Some phone up and ask if this is a typo – “£10 in advance / £5 on the door” – when informed it is not, they are kind enough not to ask any further questions.

 We try to hold back 23 places.
 We fail.
 We end up holding back 5.
 Our capacity is 105.
-100 participants contribute £1K to the proceedings, we will be giving them 100 fivers back on the door – before giving it all back to source via the fire.
+100 participants contribute £1K to the proceedings, we will be giving them their 100 fivers back on the door – before giving it all back to source via the fire.
 The Five get their 5s too, of course.
 We’re on course.

-DJ Food – is an old friend of the Cube project, who has a bit of mischievous previous of active hoaxing (in case you ever missed a trick).
+DJ Food – is an old friend of the Cube project, who has a bit of mischievous previous of active hoaxing in this ideaspace (in case you ever missed a trick).
 He’s unable to get to Bristol on November 22 2015, but very kindly designs a special Million Pound Mu note to be sold on the night.
 The proceeds of any sales of this “legal tinder” are to go to Cube’s continued building fund.
 Having secured the freehold, the place seems to collapse around us like a clown car.
 (It is 2017 now as we write, and The Cube is in back in good nick).

 Back to November 2015, and we have no DJs we can trust to explore and riff on the historic materials in a way that we feel will synthesise something new.